yoosofan/prezentprogramo/docs/examples/tutorial.rst

     :height: 130px

 Some people like to have slideshows containing only illustrative images.
-This works fine with Bildumilo! as well, as you can see on the next slide.
+This works fine with Prezentprogramo! as well, as you can see on the next slide.

 ----